Malaysia Airlines: Head office

-Malaysia Airlines has its headquarters and registered office on the first floor of Administration Building, South Support Zone at Kuala Lumpur International Airport (KLIA), Sepang, in the Klang Valley region.
+Malaysia Airlines has its headquarters and registered office on the first floor of Administration Building, South Support Zone at Kuala Lumpur International Airport, Sepang, in the Klang Valley region.

 Previously the airline headquarters were on the third floor of the MAS Administrative Complex at Subang Airport, in Subang.
 Prior to the construction of the Kuala Lumpur MAS headquarters, the airline rented space in the UMBC headquarters.
 The airline had a permanent corporate headquarters in the Bangunan MAS, a 34-story building it owned along Jalan Sultan Ismail.
 In 2005 The Star said that the building was "reported to be worth between RM300mil and RM350mil."

 In 2006, the airline moved its head office from the Kuala Lumpur building to the former headquarters in Subang.
 Channel News Asia stated that the airline had been "forced" to sell the former headquarters.

 In 2010, Permodalan Nasional Berhad purchased Bangunan MAS from the airline.
 The new owners planned to remodel the building, by installing a five-star hotel apartment block and upgrade the offices to Grade A++.